 A medical abortion involves taking a prescription medicine called “Mifepristone” which is also called the “abortion pill”.
 The pill is used to end an early pregnancy.
 It works by blocking progesterone, the hormone that builds up the lining of a women's uterus (womb) during pregnancy.
 Without progesterone, the lining of the uterus is unable to hold a pregnancy.
 As the lining of the uterus breaks down, bleeding occurs.
 The abortion pill can only be used up to 49 days after the first day of the last period (or 9 weeks).
 It's about 97% effective.

 Other facts about taking the abortion pill:

-A medical abortion is considered safe; however, when taking any medication there is always the possibility of having a reaction.
+A medical abortion is considered safe; however, when taking any medication there's always the possibility of having a reaction.
 In just a small percent of the time, the abortion pill is not effective.
 If it doesn't work, the pregnancy will need to be terminated by a surgical abortion.
 Rarely, someone may have: an allergic reaction to the pills, heavy bleeding, or infection.
-It is also possible but rare to have an incomplete abortion (this is when some of the pregnancy is left behind in the womb) or an undetected pregnancy outside of the womb (ectopic pregnancy).
+It's also possible but rare to have an incomplete abortion (this is when some of the pregnancy is left behind in the womb) or an undetected pregnancy outside of the womb (ectopic pregnancy).
 Very very rarely, a complication can be fatal.

 There are some reasons why the abortion pill may not be the right choice for you.